 Trump confirms he and Melania will attend Pope Francis’ funeral in Rome

-Pope Francis met President Donald Trump and First Lady Melania Trump at the Apostolic Palace on May 24, 2017, in Vatican City, Vatican (Getty Images)
+Pope Francis met President Donald Trump and first lady Melania Trump at the Apostolic Palace on May 24, 2017, in Vatican City, Vatican (Getty Images)

 WASHINGTON, DC: President Donald Trump has announced that he and first lady Melania Trump will attend the funeral of Pope Francis, who died at the age of 88.

-The first Latin American pontiff in history died at 7:35 am on Monday, April 21, following a stroke and subsequent heart failure, according to the BBC.
+The first Latin American pontiff in history died at 7.35 am on Monday, April 21, following a stroke and subsequent heart failure, according to the BBC.

-The Pope's death comes just days after he was released from the hospital, where he had been receiving treatment for a lingering infection.
+The pope's death comes just days after he was released from the hospital, where he had been receiving treatment for a lingering infection.

 Donald Trump says he will attend Pope Francis' funeral with Melania

-Donald Trump confirmed Monday on Truth Social that he and first lady Melania Trump will travel to Rome for the funeral of Pope Francis.
+Donald Trump confirmed on Monday on Truth Social that he and first lady Melania Trump will travel to Rome for the funeral of Pope Francis.

 “Melania and I will be going to the funeral of Pope Francis in Rome.
 We look forward to being there!” he wrote.